skinwalker-ranch-insiders/reapr/README.md

 A BIG THANKS to https://pypi.org/project/pytchat/ for making this happen.

-johns67467 contributed the ability to send events to MySQL.
+@johns67467 contributed the ability to send events to MySQL.
+@Kris - We Have Fun : Insiders Discord : Code review, library and coding suggestions
+@John Neiberger : Insiders Discord : Code review, library and coding suggestions
+@SWR Insiders : Whose patience and testing helped make this happen so fast THANK YOU ALL!

 DATABASE SETUP:
 ```